FREQUENTLY ASKED QUESTIONS

 Can I use my brake to bend round stock?

 We highly recommend against bending any solid round material with your brake.
 It is very likely to damage the top and bottom dies.
 If you absolutely must, we recommend purchasing a spare die off our website and putting a segment of angle iron into the bottom die to protect you brake.
 No matter what you are bending, always be sure to center it directly under the bottle jack.
-Putting your material off to one side can result in total failure of the entire brake, not just the top die.
+Offsetting your material to one side can result in total failure of the entire brake, not just the top die.

 How can I over bend material past 90° with my press brake?